Lumi-supercomputer/lumi-userguide/docs/computing/jobs/batch-job.md

 | `--mem-per-cpu`   | Set the memory per allocated CPU cores |
 | `--mem-per-gpu`   | Set the memory per allocated GPU       |

+!!! info
+    The `/tmp` directory on the compute nodes resides in memory and is included in
+    the job memory request.
+This means that your job can run of memory if you write to much data to `/tmp`

 ### Receive email notifications

 Email notifications from Slurm can be requested when certain events occur (job